 The one key measure that will transform your Communication/PR career

-Most of us would have heard of this saying: good things come in threes.
+Most of us have heard of this saying: good things come in threes.

-In my experience, we can apply this common saying to a lot of things.
+In our experience, we can apply this common saying to a lot of things.
 The 3 Musketeers, the 3 little pigs, the 3-minute egg (trust me, perfect every time!)…

 Whether it’s improving a company’s reputation, attracting the right employees, improving sales leads or avoiding a crisis, the metric that matters is the one that helps your organisation to succeed, evolve and grow.

 We’ve sat through a lot of meetings and coffee catch-ups with Communication/PR professionals who have no idea where to even begin in terms of measuring, evaluating and reporting on the work they do.
 They are aware of their worth but because they can’t show this in a black and white manner and in a way that organisational decision makers can understand, they feel as though they’re destined to struggle to gain the respect and appreciation they deserve.

 Let’s face it: we all want to be acknowledged and valued for what we do.
 After more than three decades in this industry, I can safely say that contrary to popular belief, most employees are not actually motivated by money alone.
 Of course, money is important and ensuring staff members can maintain a good lifestyle is a key factor in job satisfaction but it’s not the sole factor.
 Happy employees are those who feel as though their hard work is recognised by their superiors as well as their employees.
 Sometimes, it’s that little slice of recognition that makes all the difference to someone’s work output.